vasilisgee/metalmeup/README.md

 # Metalmeup – Next.js Live Events Tracker

-A lightweight web app created for personal, non-commercial use, aggregating Metal & Rock concerts happening across Sweden.
+A lightweight web app created for personal, that tracks and scrapes Metal & Rock concerts happening across Sweden.
 It collects events from Ticketmaster’s API and scrapes Songkick data through `Next.js` API routes, then displays everything using a custom `shadcn/ui` interface with dark/light themes and favorites.

 See it in action: [metalme.app](https://metalme.app/)